AY2324S2-CS2113-W12-1/tp/docs/DeveloperGuide.md

 In order to store user data and load different data files for course planning, PlaNUS uses Storage class for this purpose.

-Storage has two main file access APIs:
+Storage has three main file access APIs:
 - `writeToFile(Timetable)`:
   - Take in a timetable containing courses, then write courses to the user data file at __./data/myTimetable.csv__.
-    - Params: timetable – A table containing all courses of the user.
+    - Param: timetable – A table containing all courses of the user.
 - `Timetable loadTimetable(String)`:
   - Take in a file name, then load the file containing all courses of the major/user to a Timetable object.
-    - Params: timetableName – The name of the file containing all courses of the major/user. e.g. timetableName of "CEG" indicating the recommended timetable of Computer Engineering, while timetableName of "myTimetable" indicating the timetable of the user.
+    - Param: timetableName – The name of the file containing all courses of the major/user. e.g. timetableName of "CEG" indicating the recommended timetable of Computer Engineering, while timetableName of "myTimetable" indicating the timetable of the user.
     - Returns: A timetable object that is loaded from the given file.
+- `searchCourse(String, Integer)`:
+  - Searches the name and MCs of the course in __CourseList.csv file__, given the course code and user-input MCs.
+    - Param: courseCode - String representing the course code of the course.
+    - Param: MCs - Integer representing the modular credits of the course.
+    - Returns: String representing the name and MCs of the course searched given the course code and user-input MCs.

 If target file is not found, the above two methods will be able to create the missing file.